sal55/langs/mycompilers.md

 Around 1992 I decided to give up own languages, and switch to C. (I also wanted to get a different job.)
 I bought a Visual C compiler from MS, for some £160 (the first and last time I paid for a compiler).

 Using new MSDOS, using DLLs, using Windows, all meant different tools anyway.
-The trouble is, I hadn't looked at C in detail before, and it was dreadful!
+The trouble is, I hadn't looked at C in detail before, and I thought it was dreadful!

 I decided to perserve with my own language, but needed a new compiler for Windows.
-I also forget about changing jobs; I become self-employed.
+I also forgot about changing jobs; I become self-employed.
 The C compiler was given away.

 This new compiler generated 16-bit code still but for the 80386 processor.
-Thad had a useful feature: even in 16-bit mode, it was possible to make use of 32-bit registers, 32-bit operations, and extra 32-bit address modes, via prefix bytes.
+That had a useful feature: even in 16-bit mode, it was possible to make use of 32-bit registers, 32-bit operations, and extra 32-bit address modes, via prefix bytes.

 (You couldn't just switch to full 32-bit mode since the OS still ran as 16-bits.
 Some products got around that, DOS-extenders and such, but that was beyond me.)